 The victim Jeff in "It's Raining Men" comes to see his boyfriend Artie (who he had previously had an open relationship with) in the hospital when he gets sick with HIV.
 Despite Artie's telling him to stay back so he doesn't get it, Jeff takes off his mask, curls up next to him and says "I can't believe I only want to be with you."
 Meanwhile "Time After Time" by Cyndi Lauper is playing in the background.
 Of course, the fact that we know Jeff will soon be killed puts this into Tearjerker territory as well.

 Parts of the ending montage fall into this as well: not only will Artie and Russ' wedding bring happy tears to your eyes, but also Carlo watching a gay couple and their baby look at the puppies in his store... something that would have been impossible in 1983.
+It also has Artie seeing Jeff's ghost at his wedding.
+In this case, it seems like Jeff is not only appearing because his murder has been solved.
+He's also letting Artie know that he's okay with him getting married.

 Time to Crime has a boy who had the family maid fired because she caught him with a gun.
 At the end, we see him visiting her and asking for her forgiveness.